siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 + `temp` of the `double` attribute type

 ## Sources
 Event sources allow you to receive events to WSO2 SP via a selected transport and in a selected format.
-For a list of supported source types, see [Configuring Transport Types for Receiving Events](https://docs.wso2.com/display/SP400/Configuring+Transport+Types+for+Receiving+Events).
+WSO2 SP currently supports the following source types:
+* File
+* HTTP
+* JMS
+* Kafka
+* MQTT
+* RabbitMQ
+* TCP
+* WSO2Event

 **Syntax**
 To add an event source configuration to a Siddhi application, add the `@source` annotation and enter the required values for parameters.
 The source syntax is as follows: